-It’s probably impossible to measure the true magnitude of indigenous culture that’s been lost on this continent, but many organizations have tried.
+It’s probably impossible to measure the true magnitude of indigenous culture and Native American languages that have been lost on this continent, but many organizations have tried.

 For instance, Greg Anderson, director of Living Tongues, told National Geographic in 2009 that only five language families exist in Oregon today — with most of them comprising only a handful of speakers — compared to 14 language families in Oregon 200 years ago.
 That’s more than all of Europe has combined, he added.